Kenwood Library Policy

 The library will purchase AV materials that support the school curriculum and meet the educational needs of students and staff.
 The librarian will use previously listed selection tools to guide decision making about AV materials.

-The library’s AV collection is primarily DVDs, CDs and audiobooks.
+The library’s AV collection is primarily DVDs and audiobooks.

 The library will make every effort to control temperature and humidity in the library.